haukj/sosi_files_importer/README.md

 While certainly possible, it is not recommended to install the addon using the sources directly.
 Instead, please use the packaged contents in the *Release page*.
 The packaged zip-file can be directly installed from the *Install...* button in the *Blender Preferences* dialog.

+If building from source, run `python3 make_addon_zip.py` from the repository root.
+The script creates `sosi_files_importer.zip` which can be installed directly from the *Install...* button inside Blender.

 ## Usage

 Initially, the importer has to be enabled via the *Edit/preferences* dialog.
 It can be found as *Import-Export: SosiImporter*.

 ![Demo import 0](/images/Importing_0.png)

 Run the importer from the *File/Import/Import SOSI Data* menu item.
+A file selector will appear allowing you to choose one or more `.sos` files.

 ![Demo import 1](/images/Importing_1.png)

-The importer will then open a file selection dialog expecting a .txt file with a Reference coordinate specification.
-This coordinate is provided to map the SOSI file 3D data to a region near the Blender coordinate origin.
-Remember that SOSI data can be located thousands of kilometers away from the origin, a situation Blender - as well as other 3D applications - is not meant to handle.
-Please observe that Blender has a *clip-end* setting to cut off geometry which is located further from the origin than specified by this setting.

-Thereafter the user is asked for one or more SOSI files.
-Multiple files can be selected in the dialog.

-The appropriate SOSI files are then parsed, one by one.
-For every selected file a dialog will open and show all SOSI element tags present.
-The user can choose to include/exclude any tags appropriate for the particular import.
-Default is inclusion of all element tags.
+The selected SOSI files are parsed one by one and the geometry is added to the current scene.
+You may also bypass the dialog by setting the environment variable `SOSI_FILES` to a colon-separated list of file paths before starting Blender.

 Please note that the importer uses standard Python logging mechanisms.
 One of these logging levels can be selected:
 - DEBUG